adedamola26/data-pipeline-4-online-retail/README.md

 # End-to-End Data Pipeline For An E-rerail Company's Customer Transaction Dataset

-In this project, I develop a a data pipeline that extracts data from Kaggle and prepares the data, at the end of the pipeline, for building a dashboard.
+In this project, I build a a data pipeline that extracts data from Kaggle and prepares it, at the end of the pipeline, for creating a dashboard.
-Along the pipeline, I automate several other tasks including data preprocessing and running data quality checks.
+This pipeline consists of several other automated tasks including data preprocessing and running data quality checks.

 ## Tools used

-Here are the tools used in this project and their function in the project
+Here are the tools employed in this project along with their respective functions:

 - _Airflow_: for orchestrating the pipeline
 - _Kaggle API_: for extracting the desired dataset from Kaggle